Soldfast – a name you can trust

 Why choose Soldfast instead of a local estate agent in Scotland

-Admittedly, you can get a higher price for your property if you use the traditional method of selling your property through estate agents Scotland instead of Property Auctions Scotland; however, the high price you receive eventually might not be worth the time and effort invested.
+Admittedly, you can get a higher price for your property if you use the traditional method of selling your property through estate agents Scotland instead of estate agents ayrshire; however, the high price you receive eventually might not be worth the time and effort invested.
 Selling property via the traditional route is very often a lengthy process.
 On the average, the sale cycle takes about 2 to 3 months to compete and might even take longer if of the buyer is part of a housing chain.
 Moreover, with broken house chains occurring on over 50% of transactions, a house sale is never guaranteed with an estate agent.

 Even when the property is finally sold, there are often other costs incurred.
 For instance, you will have to pay an agency fee (which is about 2 to 3 % of the selling price), valuation fees, fee for an EPC, legal fees and even marketing fees.
 As each estate agent works a little differently, we’d advise you to check with the estate agents you are approaching before making a commitment.
 There might also be other costs incurred because estate agents will usually ask you to fix repairs and give your property a new coat of paint to make it more marketable.